domain7/sassyplate/readme.md

 ## File structure

-### screen.scss
+### style.scss

-This file is your main compiled stylesheet, and screen.css should be included by your document.
+This file is your main compiled stylesheet, and style.css should be included by your document.

 This file acts as an asset manager and loads the following: